 Return back to your hotel in Vadodara after the visit and enjoy the delicious Gujarati and Marathi dinner at the hotel.

 After having breakfast, depart for Ahmedabad.
-First visit Calico Textile Museum – one of the best textile museums in India having the great ranges of textiles starting from Mughal period to 19th centuries.
+First, visit the Calico Textile Museum – one of the best textile museums in India having the great ranges of textiles starting from the Mughal period to the 19th century.
 After the visit, check in to the hotel.

 Post lunch take a tour of beautiful Hutheesing Jain Temple built by a rich merchant in 1848, it is a double storied building and houses a spectacular Glory Tower in the complex.